 R-J’S HILL, SCHOEN WAGER FANTASY BANKROLLS ON WORLD CUP

-Las Vegas Review-Journal sports writers Adam Hill and David Schoen have been given $5,000 fantasy bankrolls to bet during the World Cup on either sides, totals or props.
-Below are their bets for today, with an explanation of their picks:
+Las Vegas Review-Journal sports writers Adam Hill and David Schoen were given $5,000 fantasy bankrolls to bet during the World Cup on either sides, totals or props.
+Below are their final bets, with an explanation of their picks:

 Bet 1: $300 on Argentina-Germany Draw (plus-225)